 Canadian Partnership Director

 Leigh Cassell loves kids.
-She is a mom, innovator, adventurer, and partner in learning with teachers and students around the world.
-Leigh works as an AMDSB Technology Coach and she is Founder & President of the Digital Human Library.
-For the past 12 years Leigh has been teaching students in K-8 with a focus on integrating technologies effectively to inspire learning, create global connections for teachers and students, develop 21st Century Competencies, and prepare students to succeed as next generation learners.
-Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, and Co-Founder of A Kids’ Guide to Canada. #Learn2Connect #Connect2Learn
+She is an adventurer, innovator, entrepreneur and partner in learning with teachers and students around the world.
+Leigh is an Education and Innovation Consultant, CEO of Digital Human Library, and Founder & President of the Digital Human Library Foundation.
+Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in why and how we integrate technology to build relationships (to #Learn2Connect and #Connect2Learn), develop Global Competencies and new literacy skills, and prepare students to succeed as next generation learners.
+Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of the Ontario Edu Students’ Twitter Chat, Live Learning Canada, Co-Founder of OEMConnect and Co-Founder of A Kids’ Guide to Canada.

 Director of Research

 Dr. Daniel G. Krutka is an Assistant Professor of Social Studies Education at the University of North Texas.
 He was previously a high school social studies teacher for six years and the middle level/secondary social studies program chair at Wichita State University.
 His research interests concern citizenship education and the role participatory media might play in cultivating more democratic and educational experiences.
 He can be found on Twitter @dankrutka.
 His research can be found on ResearchGate, Academia.edu, and Google Scholar.